blog

 Offering incentives and rewards can also boost participation and completion rates.
 Recognize achievements to keep morale high.
 Creating a supportive environment where trainees feel comfortable asking questions and seeking help is essential for fostering a positive learning experience.

-5. Provide Ongoing Support and Resources: Training doesn’t end once the initial sessions are complete.
+Training doesn’t end once the initial sessions are complete, and post-launch reinforcement is where many implementations quietly lose the ground they gained.
 Ongoing support, job aids, and other resources are crucial to ensure long-term success.
 Establish a dedicated help desk or support team to address any issues that arise as users start working with the new system.
 Continuous learning opportunities, such as refresher courses and advanced training sessions, help keep users up to date with any system updates or new features.

 Implement ways to gather feedback from trainees.
 This feedback is invaluable for continuously improving the training program and addressing any gaps or challenges that users may face.

-6. Measure and Evaluate Training Effectiveness: To ensure the training program is achieving its goals, it’s important to measure and evaluate its effectiveness.
-Use assessments and tests to evaluate the knowledge and skills gained by trainees.
+To ensure the training program is achieving its goals, it’s important to measure and evaluate its effectiveness.
+To determine whether employees are truly prepared, build a go-live readiness assessment around the real tasks each role must complete on day one.
 Track performance metrics to measure the impact of training on business processes and outcomes.

 Based on this data, regularly adjust and improve the training program.
 A dynamic training approach that evolves with feedback and performance data ensures that the program remains relevant and effective.

-7. Foster a Culture of Change Management: Implementing a new system often involves significant changes, which can be challenging for employees.
-Developing and implementing a change management strategy can help users adapt more easily.
-Communicate the benefits of the new system to alleviate resistance and build buy-in.
+Implementing a new system often involves significant changes, which can be challenging for employees.
+Developing and implementing a change management strategy can help users adapt more easily, and the data backs this up.
+Prosci’s research shows that organizations with excellent change management practices see an 88% project success rate, compared to just 13% for those with poor or absent change management.
+Communicating the benefits of the new system early and often is one of the most cost-effective ways to alleviate resistance and build buy-in.

 Engage key stakeholders early in the process to gain their support and leverage their influence.
 Recognize that change can be emotionally challenging and provide the necessary support to help employees navigate the transition.

-Successful systems implementation hinges on effective training.
+Successful systems implementation hinges on effective, role-based training that doesn’t stop at go-live.
 System implementation training is a strategic investment that ensures employees are well-equipped to handle the new system, significantly reducing the risk of errors and enhancing productivity from day one.
 Engaging and comprehensive training programs foster a smooth transition, promote user adoption, and minimize resistance to change.

 Leave a Reply